Woman smiles after figuring out how to stop spam bots from submitting forms on her website.

 Unfortunately, you’re not alone.
 This is an extremely common occurrence in the digital marketing landscape.

-According to Distil Network’s 2019 Bad Bot Report, bots accounted for nearly 40% of all internet traffic in 2018.
-Now, not all bots are “bad.”
+Not all bots are “bad.”
 Some are scrapers or crawlers for search engines or to find your best flight deals.
 There is, however, a percentage that act as “counter sellers.”
 These usually come in the form of submits on digital marketing forms that have comment sections, in which the bot will advertise some product or service.

 Garbage data providers are another type of poor form submitter.
 Most of us don’t want to provide our primary contact information.
 And since most of us have been hounded and abused by aggressive SDR call campaigns at some point in our careers, that’s totally fair.
-That said, these “b[email protected]” submitters actually do want the content or information you’ve gated behind a form, but how can you convince them to provide legitimate contact information or limit their ability to submit bad data?
+That said, these “[email protected]” submitters actually do want the content or information you’ve gated behind a form, but how can you convince them to provide legitimate contact information or limit their ability to submit bad data?

-Use a CAPTCHA
+1. Use a CAPTCHA

 If you’ve had to interpret distorted letters, numbers, or sounds when submitting a form, you’ve come across a CAPTCHA.
 Deploying these on your forms is a fast and simple way to cut down on bot submits immediately.
 You can implement this protective step for free, as this service is provided by reCAPTCHA.

-Use Double Opt-In Confirmation
+2. Use Double Opt-In Confirmation

-Add a Test Question to Your Form
+3. Add a Test Question to Your Form

 Many form-builders include several customizable options, including adding HTML that you can copy and paste on your webpage to ask an additional question on your form.
 You’ll want to frame a simple question that any adult human will be able to answer correctly, but that will be difficult for bots.